modxorg/Docs/en/revolution/2.x/developing-in-modx/overview-of-modx-development/developer-introduction.md

 ### The 2nd C: The Connectors

-Connectors are a new idea to MODx Revolution; they are access points for processors.
-The manager system in MODx Revolution uses them extensively; they provide secure locations for AJAX requests to process data on certain objects.
+Connectors are a new idea to MODX Revolution; they are access points for processors.
+The manager system in MODX Revolution uses them extensively; they provide secure locations for AJAX requests to process data on certain objects.

 For example, a connector request that loads /modx/connectors/resource/index.php with a GET 'action' parameter of "get", and a GET parameter of 'id', will (assuming the request's client has access) grab the Resource with the ID specified and return it in JSON (or whatever is configured; this is JSON by default in Revolution) format.

 Every Connector request is also secured down by Context permissions loaded on every request.
 If the user does not have access (via the Access Policy assigned to the request's context), the connector will refuse to provide data.

-Connectors allow for dynamic, secure JSON requests (and eventually REST-based requests) straight from your MODx manager.
+Connectors allow for dynamic, secure JSON requests (and eventually REST-based requests) straight from your MODX manager.

 See Also
 --------